 - Nonsteroidal anti-inflammatory drug.
 An example of this is ibuprofen and naproxen.
 They can reduce blood flow to the cochlea, the organ that helps in hearing.
 If you have a daily dosage of aspirin as prescribed by your physician, it’s best to ask the hearing loss side effects of the medicine.
 It can damage our ear’s function if used over a long period of time.

-It is a great idea to have a hearing screening test from your ear doctor.
-This pretreatment can be the basis in your future medications all throughout your treatment.
+It is a great idea to have a hearing test from your ear doctor.
+This pretreatment can be the basis for your future medications all throughout your treatment.
 It is best to always consult your doctor regarding medications prescribed.
 A patient should be informed of any and all potential side effects that the medication may have.
 If medication intake is unprescribed and is seen to be a cause of possible problems, prompt action should be done.
 Hearing loss induced by drugs results from cell damage that may not regenerate over time.

 About The Listening Lab